naiq/Duke_evaluation/README.md

 ## DukeMTMC_reID Description
 ![](https://github.com/layumi/Duke_evaluation/blob/master/DukeMTMC_reID_mosaic.jpg)
-**What's new: We update the name of the dataset from 'Duke' to 'DukeMTMC_reID'.
-And we add the original license from DukeMTMC and remove the redistribution limitation.**
+**What's new: We updated the name of the dataset from 'Duke' to 'DukeMTMC_reID', we added the original license from DukeMTMC and removed the redistribution limitation.**

 DukeMTMC_reID is a subset of the [DukeMTMC](http://vision.cs.duke.edu/DukeMTMC/) for image-based re-ID, in the format of the Market-1501 dataset.
 The original dataset contains 85-minute high-resolution videos from 8 different cameras.
 Hand-drawn pedestrain bounding boxes are available.

 We crop pedestrain images from the videos every 120 frames, yielding in total 36,411 bounding boxes with IDs.
 There are 1,404 identities appearing in more than two cameras and 408 identities (distractor ID) who appear in only one camera.
-We randomly select 702 IDs as training set and the remaining 702 IDs as the testing set.
+We randomly select 702 IDs as the training set and the remaining 702 IDs as the testing set.
 In the testing set, we pick one query image for each ID in each camera and put the remaining images in the gallery.

 **As a result, we get 16,522 training images of 702 identities, 2,228 query images of the other 702 identities and 17,661 gallery images.**